|How compiled||Various surveys and third party data|

 Trade is measured through both imports and exports of goods and services.

-The quality of the HMRC source data for trade in goods is high in terms of the timeliness, comprehensiveness and coverage.
+The quality of the HM Revenue and Customs (HMRC) source data for trade in goods is high in terms of the timeliness, comprehensiveness and coverage.

 Trade in services estimates are less timely than trade in goods estimates, and sourced mainly from survey data, but also a variety of administrative sources.